GLOBAL MARKETS-World equities reel towards 8th day of losses

 * Gold remains soft as investors sell to cover losses

-* Japan sells record Y4 trln in FX intervention-Nikkei (Updates prices, adds quote)
+* Japan sells record Y4 trln in FX intervention-Nikkei (Recasts, updates prices, adds quotes)

 By Kevin Plumberg